GG Collective Providers

 In my free time, I can be found watching garbage reality TV with my partner and four cats, or performing as a drag queen.
 My passions outside of counseling are dancing, camping, and traveling!

-Parts work, ACT, DBT, Somatic & Mindfulness practices, Trauma Informed, Parent Coaching (for Neurodivergence), Psychedelic Micro-dosing Support, Professional & Clinical Consultation, Supervision, Neurodivergent Skills Coaching
+• IFS, ACT, DBT, Somatic & Mindfulness practices, Professional & Clinical Consultation, Supervision, Neurodivergent Skills Coaching

-Hey, and welcome!
-I am the owner and Clinical Director here at Guided Grounds.
+I am the owner and Clinical Director here at Guided Grounds Collective.

 I bring over 15 years of experience supporting neurodivergent individuals across the lifespan—clients, parents, professionals, and clinicians alike.
 My work has included parent coaching, professional consulting, clinical supervision, and direct care, all grounded in a deep respect for the creativity, complexity, and resilience that neurodivergent people bring into the world.